btclaw/btclaw-miner/README.md

 **Q: Can someone build a web minter?**
 No. The full node proof requires reading raw bytes from local `blk*.dat` files at random offsets determined by the latest block hash.
 No public API provides this data in the required format within the 15-second window.

+**Q: Can someone fake a mint?**
+No. The Indexer validates 7 rules including dual-layer hash interlock, identity binding (pk must match signing key), proof uniqueness, and fee payment.
+Forging any single element breaks the chain.

 **Q: Is there a premine or team allocation?**
 No. Zero premine.
 The protocol fee address receives 5,000 sats per mint — that's it.
 All 21,000,000 NXS are distributed through fair minting.